Welcome to the TeenPit, Class of 2018!

-Are you a teen writer currently in 10th through 12th grades?
+Are you a teen writer currently in 9th through 12th grades?
 Have you been watching the awesome Twitter pitch contests and thinking: “Why isn’t there one for me?”

 NEWSFLASH!!
-There is! #TeenPit
+There is!
+TeenPit

-- Writers will be chosen to continue on to the mentor round by a team of judges.
+- Writers will be chosen to continue on to the mentor round by a team of first round judges.
 The number of second round entries will be dependent on the availability of mentors.
 Judges will pair teens with mentors who are familiar with the entry’s genre.

 - Mentors will be experienced adult writers familiar with the world of publishing.
 Some will be published writers, others may be editors or other uniquely qualified authors.
 Mentors will work with the finalists on their first chapter up to a maximum of 20 pages!